james-macrometa/docs/docs/best-practices/subqueries-vs-multiple-for-loops.md

 ## Example of Query with Subqueries

 In this optimized example, we use a subquery to retrieve a projection of a smaller subset of data.
-This reduces the number of iterations required to return the final results.
+By assigning variables to hold the results of the subqueries we reduce the number of iterations required to return the final results.

 ```sql
 LET customerCars = (